Chart Color Schemes

 Employment performance in Palm Cove exceeds national averages across key labour market indicators

 Palm Cove has a skilled workforce with prominent tourism and hospitality sectors.
-Its unemployment rate was 2.4% as of June 2025, according to AreaSearch's aggregation of statistical area data.
+The unemployment rate is 2.8%, according to AreaSearch's aggregation of statistical area data as of September 2025.

 Frequently Asked Questions - Employment